 A retirement system is a network of pension plans that states use to help public employees save for retirement.
 Each state has at least one retirement system and an organization that administers the program.
 The systems vary greatly from state to state both in terms of size and number.
 In Hawaii, there is one system: the Employees’ Retirement System (ERS).
 The ERS has a Board of Trustees governing it.
 Read on to learn more about how this plan works.
-(And should you want more guidance in your own planning, SmartAsset’s free financial advisor matching tool can pair you with a knowledegable advisor in your area.)
+Should you want more guidance in your own planning, SmartAsset’s free financial advisor matching tool can pair you with up to three advisors who serve your area.

 How the Retirement System Works in Hawaii

 The ERS in Hawaii is a defined contribution plan.
 This simply means that employees contribute a certain amount of their salaries to the plan.
 These contributions go into an account that the ERS Board of Trustees manages.
 It invests the contributions with the idea that they will grow to reach a value where there is enough for members (public employees who pay into the plan) to receive monthly benefits in retirement.
 Contributions to the ERS grow tax deferred.
 Members only pay income tax on the money when they receive it as a retirement benefit or when they withdraw contributions from the system.